venura9/venura9/README.md

 Special: Dojo program Team for Contino (Designing the Azure Stream) - the program attracted great IT minds and boosted their Cloud Skills which added more depth to the already amazing talent pool at Contino.

 _Skills: Cloud Transformation · Technology Leadership · CNCF · Serverless · Landing Zones · Microsoft Azure · DevOps_

+### Azure Practice Lead @AC3 (Melbourne, AU)
+_May 2019 - Mar 2021_

+As the Azure Practice Lead, I have been able to bring maturity to the Microsoft Cloud Practice whilst attaining several Microsoft Competencies/Specialisations and driving a number of successful Azure Projects end-to-end providing technical oversight and leadership.

+**Key Responsibilities:**

+- Leading the Cloud Practice from the front as the Key Azure Resource for the Organisation.
+Guiding the Architecture, Cloud Engineering and the Cloud Operations Teams.
+- Responsible for the direction of the Azure Practice inclusive of Cloud Offerings, Certification, Upskilling, Competencies & Partnership management with Microsoft.
+- Solution Architecture / Presales on Next-Generation, Modernisation, Cloud Foundations & Migration Projects.
+- Product Management for AC3's Azure Offerings.
+- Key Technology resource for the Managed Services arm, assisting with technology and commercial landscape of Azure Cloud Solution Partner program.

+_Skills: Cloud Transofmration · Managed Services · Cloud Adoption Framework · Cloud Practice Management · DevOps · Azure · Cloud Foundations_